guillaume-be/rust-bert/README.md

 ## Setup

-The model configuration and vocabulary are downloaded directly from Huggingface's repository.
+A number of pretrained model configuration, weights and vocabulary are downloaded directly from [Huggingface's model repository](https://huggingface.co/models).
+The list of models available with Rust-compatible weights is available in the example ./examples/download_all_dependencies.rs.
+Additional models can be added if of interest, please raise an issue.

-The model weights need to be converter to a binary format that can be read by Libtorch (the original `.bin` files are pickles and cannot be used directly).
-A Python script for downloading the required files & running the necessary steps is provided.
+In order to load custom weights to the library, these need to be converter to a binary format that can be read by Libtorch (the original `.bin` files are pickles and cannot be used directly).
+Several Python scripts to load Pytorch weights and convert them to the appropriate format are provided and can be adapted based on the model needs.

 1. Compile the package: `cargo build --release`
 2. Download the model files & perform necessary conversions
    - Set-up a virtual environment and install dependencies
    - run the conversion script `python /utils/download-dependencies_{MODEL_TO_DOWNLOAD}.py`.
-The dependencies will be downloaded to the user's home directory, under `~/rustbert/{}`
+The dependencies will be downloaded to the user's home directory, under `~/rustbert/{}`.
+   Alternatively you may load local weight files and run the conversion directly.

 3. Run the example `cargo run --release`